nbfigueroa/epimodel-sens/README.md

   * *extended SEIR (eSEIR) model*: Standard SEIR model with time-varying beta(t) as described for eSIR.

-  * *AFMC SEIQR model*: An extended SEIR (with disease related mortality rates) which includes a Quarantine compartment that transitions from the infectedes; i.e. SEIQR.
+  * *AFMC SEIQR model*: [might remove] An extended SEIR (with disease related mortality rates) which includes a Quarantine compartment that transitions from the infectedes; i.e. SEIQR.
 Control/predictions of lockdown policies are modeled by increasing the percentage of quarantined individuals as well as the quarantine period.
     * **Details:** The data of infected people is obtained from the website [Worldometers](https://www.worldometers.info/coronavirus/) to estimate R0 and growth rate parameters.
 Paper found [here](https://www.sciencedirect.com/science/article/pii/S0377123720300605?via%3Dihub), code not available, but we have an implementation of it [does not match results].

 ---